-Of the congregations who responded to our survey, 23% reported that they did not have accurate records of junior confirmations.
+Of the congregations who responded to our survey, 23% reported that they did not have accurate records of Junior Confirmations.
 Only 28% reported having digital records.
-Congregations without usable records limit their ability to track and minister to members, especially those on the margins.
+Congregations cannot be successful in ministering to individuals over their lifetime if there are no usable records.
 Along with good record keeping, church workers and laity need to actively hand off and take on people during congregation transitions.
 When the pastor who confirmed the young people in 2004-2006 was still present at the time of the survey, there was a 35% LCMS retention rate.
-If there had been a pastoral transition from 2004 until the survey, the LCMS retention rate was only 24%.
-Pastors who had been present in 2004-2006 had a 25% rate of not knowing where a confirmand was today in contrast to 43% if there had been a pastoral transition in that time.
+If there had been a pastoral transition in from 2004 until the survey, the LCMS retention rate was only 24%.
+Pastors who had been present in 2004-2006 had a 25% rate of not knowing where a confirmand was today in contract to 43% if there had been a pastoral transition in that time.

-Within the congregational study, we asked if there had been any significant changes to programs, curriculum and staffing across Christian education since 2004.
+Within the congregational study, we asked if there had been any significant changes to programs, curriculum, and staffing across Christian education since 2004.
 We found that changes in programs and curriculum showed no meaningful increase or decrease in retention.
 However, congregations that added youth ministry staff experienced higher rates of retention (in the LCMS) into adulthood (34%) than congregations with no change (28%) and congregations which reduced youth ministry staff (19%).
 Adding staff also decreased the rate of young people leaving before high school graduation.
-Twenty-three percent left the congregations who added staff, 32% with no staffing change, 38% for congregations who reduced youth ministry staff.
+23% left the congregations who added staff, 32% with no staffing change, 38% for congregations who reduced youth ministry staff.
 We recognize that the data does not speak to causality.
 However, it gives a strong indication that both strong resourcing for youth ministry and the presence of long-term relationships with church leaders has a positive impact on retention.